 Despite strong operational progress, the project’s financial landscape has evolved significantly since its initial budget was set.
 The total estimated capital cost has risen multiple times.
 From an initial estimate of approximately $7.8 billion to the current $11.2 billion.

-- February 2025: Costs increased by 9% to approximately $10.7 billion, primarily due to higher network upgrade and onshore electrical interconnection costs assigned by PJM, the regional electric grid operator.
+- February 2025: Costs increased by 9% to approximately $10.7 billion.
+This was primarily due to higher network upgrade and onshore electrical interconnection costs assigned by PJM.

 - August 2025: The estimate was updated to approximately $10.9 billion, incorporating the initial anticipated impact of rising U.S. federal tariffs on imported components.

-Under cost-sharing arrangements, 50% of total project costs above $10.3 billion are borne by the project owners (Dominion and its partner Stonepeak), protecting customers from the full impact.
+Under cost-sharing arrangements, 50% of total project costs above $10.3 billion are borne by the project owners (Dominion and its partner Stonepeak).
+This protects customers from the full impact.
 The expected average impact on a typical residential customer bill over the life of the project is estimated at a modest increase of a few cents per month.

 Economic Benefits and Future Outlook

 The project is a significant economic driver for the Hampton Roads area and Virginia as a whole.
 During construction, it has supported approximately 900 direct and indirect jobs annually.
-And generated millions in tax revenues and economic output.
-Once operational, it is expected to sustain over 1,100 local jobs annually.
+It has also generated millions in tax revenues and economic output.
+Additionally, once operational, it is expected to sustain over 1,100 local jobs annually.

 Dominion Energy remains committed to the project, viewing it as an affordable and necessary source of energy to meet rapidly accelerating demand, particularly from the data center industry in the region.